List of Swiss submissions for the Academy Award for Best International Feature Film

+As of 2025, five Swiss films have been nominated and two of them have won the award: Dangerous Moves (1984) and Journey of Hope (1990).

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Switzerland for review by the academy for the award by year and the respective Academy Awards ceremony.

-The Swiss submission is decided annually by the Federal Office for Culture.

 Since they began submitting regularly in 1972, they have only failed to enter a film on three occasions: 1977, 1978 and 2003.
 In 1994, the Swiss entered but were disqualified in a controversial ruling in which AMPAS determined that one of the favorites, Krzysztof Kieslowski's Red, was not a majority Swiss production.

 Director Alain Tanner had had his films selected five times, but none have been nominated.
 Xavier Koller and Swiss-based French director Jean-Luc Godard have each been selected to represent Switzerland three times.

 Switzerland has four official languages.
 Twenty-two of the Swiss submissions have been French-language films, while fourteen were in some variety of German, and only one in Italian, but none have been in Romansh.
 In addition, two Swiss submissions were in Turkish.

+Below is a list of the films that have been submitted by Switzerland for review by the academy for the award by year and the respective Academy Awards ceremony.